Sensor network localization has a benign landscape after low-dimensional relaxation: Numerical observations

 \subsection{Recovering the ground truth}

 In this first set of experiments, we define ``success'' as the ability to recover the ground truth.
 Specifically, we draw a ground truth configuration $\gt \in \reals^{n \times \dimgt}$ at random, let the algorithm converge to $\pt \in \reals^{n \times \dimopt}$, and say that the algorithm succeeds if, after projection to dimension $\dimgt$, the points $\pt$ match $\gt$ up to rigid motion symmetries, within a tolerance of $10^{-10} \sqrt{n\dimgt}$ on the norm of the difference.
+Here, by projection, we mean forming the best rank-$\dimgt$ approximation of the Gram matrix $\ptgram$ and reconstructing the corresponding configuration.
 Figure~\ref{fig:mds-norms} shows the results of this experiment.